-The outbreak and current Government guidance does, however, present a few novel challenges where we are preparing documents for you – particularly Wills and Codicils.
+The outbreak and current Government guidance does, however, continue to present a few novel challenges where we are preparing documents for you – particularly Wills and Codicils.
 To meet these challenges we can adapt how we provide our services and finalise your documents for you:

 - Where we prepare documents for you, wherever possible we are sending these to you by email, but we can make alternative arrangements for any clients who do not have access to printers.